 Juniper Bonsai Care

-Generally, juniper bonsai trees are easy to care for and thrive on neglect.
-They make perfect beginner bonsai trees for inexperienced growers as they are forgiving, easily shaped, and well-suited to bonsai growing techniques.
+Generally, juniper bonsai trees are easy to care for.
+They make perfect beginner bonsai trees for inexperienced gardeners because they are forgiving, easily shaped, and well-suited to bonsai growing techniques.

 As with most species chosen for bonsai, juniper trees take well to wiring, although it should be done slowly and carefully.
-Wiring is the practice of wrapping a wire around the branches of the bonsai tree in order to bend and reposition to achieve the desired shape.
-It is best to wire a juniper bonsai throughout the winter months when the tree is dormant.
-Once the branches have set in their new shape, carefully remove the wire with wire cutters so as not to damage the tree.
+Wiring is the practice of wrapping a wire around the branches of the bonsai tree in order to bend and reposition the branches to achieve the desired shape.
+It is best to wire a juniper bonsai during the winter months when the tree is dormant.
+Once the branches have set in their new shape, carefully remove the wire with wire cutters so you don't damage the tree.

 There are two main categories of juniper trees—trees with scale-like foliage and trees with needle-like foliage.
 Identifying which type of juniper bonsai you have will help to determine how to care for it properly.
 Juniper trees with scale-like foliage include the Chinese juniper and the California juniper, while juniper trees with needle-like foliage include the Japanese needle juniper, green mound juniper, and the common juniper.

-Juniper bonsai require bright, direct sunlight for the majority of the day.
-The plant will need at least six hours of full sunlight daily to grow.
+Juniper bonsai require bright, direct sunlight, at least six to eight hours of full sunlight daily.
 For this reason, most species of juniper bonsai are best-suited to being grown outdoors year-round.

 Use a commercially available bonsai soil mix for juniper trees for the best results.
 Bonsai soil mixes are well-draining—allowing both air and water to reach the roots—and are typically a combination of akadama (clay granulate from Japan), organic potting compost, pumice, and fine gravel or grit.
 They can be found at most garden centers or plant stores, or online from specialty bonsai retailers.

 As with most bonsai, juniper bonsai require regular watering to keep the soil consistently moist.
 However, they cannot tolerate being waterlogged.
 As a general rule, allow the soil to dry slightly between waterings (but avoid letting it dry out completely), then water deeply.
-Additionally, ensuring that the bonsai has adequate drainage is imperative in preventing the soil from becoming waterlogged.
+Additionally, ensuring that the bonsai has adequate drainage is imperative to prevent the soil from becoming waterlogged.

 Temperature and Humidity

 Juniper bonsai trees should be grown outdoors year-round and cannot tolerate growing indoors.
 They are hardy, frost-tolerant trees that can withstand temperatures as low as 10 degrees Fahrenheit without protection.
-When extreme winter temperatures dip below this, providing juniper bonsais with moderate protection from wind and frost will help them to overwinter outdoors.
+When extreme winter temperatures dip below that temperature, provide your juniper bonsais with moderate protection from wind and frost to help them overwinter outdoors.

-Juniper bonsai appreciate regular feeding during the spring and fall months to promote strong growth.
-However, you should cut back on fertilizing during the summer months to give the tree a break.
+Juniper bonsai appreciate regular feeding during the growing season to promote strong growth.
+However, do not fertilize them during the winter months.